danfuzz/samizdat/doc/samizdat-0.md

 Prints the given stringlet to the system console, and exits.

+#### `io0PathFromStringlet stringlet <> pathListlet`

+Converts the given path stringlet to an absolute form, in the "form factor" that is used internally.
+The input `stringlet` is expected to be a "Posix-style" path:

+* Path components are separated by slashes (`"/"`).

+* A path-initial slash indicates an absolute path.

+* If there is no path-initial slash, then the result has the system's "current working directory" prepended.

+* Empty path components (that is, if there are two slashes in a row) are ignored.

+* Path components of value `@"."` (canonically representing "this directory") are ignored.

+* Path components of value `@".."` cause the previous non-`..` path component to be discarded.
+It is invalid (terminating the runtime) for such a component to "back up" beyond the filesystem root.

+The result is a listlet of path components, representing the absolute path.
+None of the components will be the empty stringlet (`@""`), except possibly the last.
+If the last component is empty, that is an indication that the original path ended with a trailing slash.

-#### `io0ReadFileUtf8 fileName <> stringlet`
+#### `io0ReadFileUtf8 pathListlet <> stringlet`

-Reads the named file (named by a stringlet) using the underlying OS's functionality, interpreting the contents as UTF-8 encoded text.
+Reads the named file, using the underlying OS's functionality, interpreting the contents as UTF-8 encoded text.
 Returns a stringlet of the read and decoded text.

+`pathListlet` must be a listlet of the form described by `io0PathFromStringlet` (see which).

-#### `io0WriteFileUtf8 fileName text <> ~.`
+#### `io0WriteFileUtf8 pathListlet text <> ~.`

-Writes out the given text to the named file (named by a stringlet), using the underlying OS's functionality, and encoding the text (a stringlet) as a stream of UTF-8 bytes.
+Writes out the given text to the named file, using the underlying OS's functionality, and encoding the text (a stringlet) as a stream of UTF-8 bytes.

+`pathListlet` must be a listlet of the form described by `io0PathFromStringlet` (see which).

 <br><br>
 ### In-Language Library: Constants